Mujahidul-Islam11/Redux-Toolkit-RTK-Query/README.md

 # What is Redux?
 </h3>
 <p>
-Redux is an open-source "JavaScript Library" for managing state of an application in a predictable way.
+Redux is an open-source <b>JavaScript Library</b> for managing state of an application in a predictable way.
 It's commonly used with libraries like ReactJs for building user interfaces but it can also be used with any JavaScript framework or library.
 </p>
 <div align="center">
   <a href="https://redux-toolkit.js.org/introduction/getting-started">